The truth about organic vs natural latex - what you need to know

-- 100% natural latex – if you want a pure natural latex mattress, make sure you ask the salesman on the mattress composition and whether it is made with 100% natural latex without any added fillers.
+- 100% natural latex – if you want a pure natural latex mattress, make sure you ask the salesperson on the mattress composition and whether it is made with 100% natural latex without any added fillers.

 - Proper certifications like the Oko-Tex standard or GOLS, both of which guarantee the eco-friendliness and safety of your mattress.